qcc4cp/qcc/README.md

-# qcc
+# Quantum Computing for Classical Programmers

-Source code for book project "Quantum Computing for Classical Programmers"
+Source code for the book project by Robert Hundt